Successful Job Interview in English

 About Cultural Fit and Survival Strategies

 So you receive an invitation to an job interview for a top management position and you are told it will be conducted in English.
-Of course, your English skills may be excellent.
-But have you considered the cultural aspect?
+At first glance, your English skills may be excellent.
+However, at executive level, language proficiency alone is rarely decisive.
+Instead, cultural awareness increasingly determines how leadership potential is perceived.
 You might find the following tips useful.

-If the job interview is in English, it is most likely to be a global company with a head office in another country.
-Are you familiar with their culture?
+Often a job interview in English is most likely in a global company with a head office in another country.
+In that case, familiarity with the corporate and national culture becomes essential.

-Cultural awareness as a key competency for all employees.
+Today, cultural awareness as a key competency for all employees.
 Companies are looking for people who understand international and cultural differences, value diversity and are ‘interculturally fluent’.
-So be prepared for questions on your cultural fit!
+As a result, senior leaders should be prepared for explicit questions about their cultural fit!

 1. Find out about typical greetings, levels of formality, business dress, hierarchies and how people think, lead and get things done in the culture of the country.
-“The Culture Map” by Erin Meyer is a very useful book.
+In this context, “The Culture Map” by Erin Meyer is a very useful book.

-2. Is the new culture a “peach” or a “coconut” (softer or harder outer shell)?
-Peach cultures (typically US) tend to be very friendly from the start, move quickly to first names, share information about themselves and ask personal questions of those they hardly know.
+2. Is the new culture a “peach” or a “coconut”, meaning a softer or harder outer shell?
+Peach cultures, typically found in the US, tend to be very friendly from the start, move quickly to first names and share information about themselves.
+They also ask personal questions of those they hardly know.
+By contrast, other cultures require more distance and formality.

 3. Learn as much as you can about the corporate culture of the company too.
-Are you a good fit?
+Are you truly a good fit?
 Do your values and beliefs match those of the organisation?
 How can you act authentically in an interview to show that you are a good fit?
+Equally important, consider how you can demonstrate this fit authentically in an interview without appearing artificial or overly adaptive.

 1. Internalise the English language you need – tenses: